 The summit is expected to provide benchmarks of crisis management and ‘building back better’ in tourism during and after the disasters that can help create resilience in tourism of other regions as well.

-It is being run jointly with the Global Travel and Tourism Resilience Council, part of Travel Weekly owner Jacobs Media Group, and the Pacific Asia Travel Association.
+It is being run jointly with The Resilience Council, part of Travel Weekly owner Jacobs Media Group, and the Pacific Asia Travel Association.